clamsproject/aapb-annotations/README.md

 * `newshour-namedentity-wikipedialink` - from NewsHour.
 This project used the previous project's dataset and added an extra label of which wikimedia link referred to the named entity annotated, eg. https://www.wikidata.org/wiki/Q931148.
 * `newshour-transcript` - from NewsHour.
 This project found the start and end times for 10 tokens of closed captioning at a time from the transcript to the video.
+* `role-filler-binding` - This project uses the [role filler binding](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8019313/#:~:text=These%20structures%20can,understand%20new%20situations.) linguistic theory to attempt to extract and organize Optical Character Recognized (OCR) text into a structured and readable set of metadata pairs.
+The pairs are usually a role of a production-collaborator or role of a person-within-the-video... and the named, capitalized person name that fills that role.
+* `scene-recogntion` - This project builds the dataset meant to train ML models to recognize scenes/frames/timeframes that interest GBH/AAPB/CLAMS for extracting metadata such as slates, chyrons, credits, important-people-being-interviewed.
+This is a combined effort to recognize these kinds of frames and find the timeframes where they exist in aggregate, drawing upon findings in previous projects.

 ## Issue Tracking and Conversation Archive
 Progress and other discussion by AAPB/CLAMS/WBGH is tracked via the open and closed [Github Issues](https://github.com/clamsproject/aapb-annotations/issues) feature.